Korean science fiction: Themes

 A distinctive feature of Korean science fiction is that it draws upon uniquely Korean sentiments and experiences, setting it apart from Western-centric perspectives.
-Korean science fiction often addresses issues of national identity, class struggle, and state oppression, reflecting the country's history of colonization, authoritarianism, and rapid modernization.
+Korean science fiction often addresses issues of national identity, class struggle, and state oppression, reflecting the history of colonization, authoritarianism, and rapid modernization in both North and South Korea.
 It also explores gender, sexuality, disability, and environmental concerns, frequently serving as a vehicle for social critique and democratic discourse.
 A number of modern works that continue the spirit of protest and criticize the modern world order and society, contain anti-Western or anti-American sentiment.
 The 21st century saw the emergence of a zombie theme in a number of Korean works, such as Yeon Sang-ho's Train to Busan (2016) and its spin-offs and the 2019 Kingdom TV series.

 North Korean science fiction rarely makes use of themes such as dystopia, alternate history, or the far future.
 This is to avoid any implications of political dissent, governmental instability, the nonexistence of North Korea, or any other ideas that may be construed as ideologically opposed to the government.